MSc Veterinary Physiotherapy

 Q. How many days do I have to come into College in year 1 and year 2?

 A. The programme will be run on a part-time basis over three years, with the majority being delivered at weekends (11 weekends for the 1st year , 19 weekends - including internal placement weekends on site and exams weekends - for the 2nd year).
-There will be the occasional Friday that requires attendance, such as Academic Induction and examinations.
+There will be the occasional Friday or Monday that requires attendance, such as Academic Induction and examinations.

 Provisional timetables will be posted as soon as possible and a full induction will take place at the beginning of the semester.